gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

         - Creates secret `ssh-keypair.old` with the content of `ssh-keypair` in the seed-shoot namespace.
 The old private key can be used by clients as fallback, in case the new SSH public key is not yet applied on the node
         - Generates new `ssh-keypair`
         - The `OperatingSystemConfig` needs to be re-generated and deployed
-        - Once the cloud-config user data is applied to all nodes (as described below) the `ssh-keypair.old` can be deleted
     - As usual (more details on https://github.com/gardener/gardener/blob/master/docs/extensions/operatingsystemconfig.md):
         - Once the `cloud-config-<X>` secret in the `kube-system` namespace of the shoot cluster is updated, it will be picked up by the [`downloader` script](https://github.com/gardener/gardener/blob/master/pkg/operation/botanist/component/extensions/operatingsystemconfig/downloader/templates/scripts/download-cloud-config.tpl.sh) (checks every 30s for updates)
         - The `downloader` runs the ["execution" script](https://github.com/gardener/gardener/blob/master/pkg/operation/botanist/component/extensions/operatingsystemconfig/executor/templates/scripts/execute-cloud-config.tpl.sh) from the `cloud-config-<X>` secret
         - The "execution" script includes also the original user data script, which it writes to `PATH_CLOUDCONFIG`, compares it against the previous cloud config and runs the script in case it has changed
         - Running the [original user data](https://github.com/gardener/gardener/tree/master/pkg/operation/botanist/component/extensions/operatingsystemconfig/original) script will also run the `gardeneruser` component, where the `authorized_keys` file will be updated
         - After the most recent cloud-config user data was applied, the "execution" script annotates the node with `checksum/cloud-config-data: <cloud-config-checksum>` to indicate the success
+- Shoot reconciliation:
+  - Once the cloud-config user data is applied to all nodes (as described below) the `ssh-keypair.old` secret can be deleted.